 – UV-protected and polarized goggles (use in snow)

-- Sun-cap with flaps (winter sun can be very harsh, so don’t forget this)
+– Suncap with flaps (winter sun can be very harsh, so don’t forget this)

-If you wear spectacles: You can get oversized sunglasses that you wear over your regular glasses (available at Decathlon).
+| If you wear Spectacles: You can get oversized sunglasses that you wear over your regular glasses (available at Decathlon).
 If that is cumbersome, photochromic lenses work equally well.
 Here’s a quick guide on managing sunglasses with spectacles.

-Contact lens users: If you use contact lenses, you can use them on the trek too.
+| Contact Lens users: If you use contact lenses, you can use them on the trek too.
 The lens solution will not freeze.
 You will also not face any problems in changing your lens in your tent.
 Just carry enough cleaning solution with you to clean your fingers well.
 Wear your sunglasses over your contact lens.

-Upper body (Put on these after your day’s trek)
+Upper Body (Put these on after your day’s trek)

 – Basic thermals (use only while sleeping) (Layer 1)